AltafShk/Flashcards-App/README.md

 Clone the app to your machine and then run the following commands in the directory of that your cloned
 - npm install or yarn install
-- npm start or yarn start
+- npm start or yarn start (if these do not work, try 'react-native start' or 'expo start')

 ## About